mjakubowski84/parquet4s/README.md

 ## Examples

+Please check [examples](examples) where you can find simple code covering basics both for `core` and `akka` modules.

-Please check simple example application of lib comprising Akka Streams and Kafka.
+Moreover, examples contain simple application of lib comprising Akka Streams and Kafka.
 It shows how you can write Parquet files with data coming from indefinite stream.
-Source code can be found in [examples](examples).

 ## Contributing